 Any credit or debit card information that you have provided will be removed from your file and destroyed securely before archiving.
 Your file will then be kept for a period of seven years from the date that we archive it.
 The file will either be kept in its original paper format or the information stored electronically.
 The GDPR does not allow us to retain any data beyond what is required of us so after the period of seven years the data will be destroyed.

 Communication between you and us

 Our aim is to offer all our clients an efficient and effective service at all times.
 Our clients and our staff are of first importance to us.
 We hope that you will be pleased with the work we do for you.
 However, should there be any aspect of our service with which you are unhappy, please raise your concern in the first place the person who is dealing with your matter.
-If you still have queries or concerns please contact Zoe Watkins-Fellows.
-Zoe Watkins-Fellows is the Client Care Partner to whom any final difficulty can be reported, unless your matter is being dealt with by her personally in which case the complaint will be investigated by Ian Soulsby.
+If you still have queries or concerns please contact Ian Soulsby.
+Ian Soulsby is the Client Care Partner to whom any unresolved difficulty can be reported, unless your matter is being dealt with by him personally in which case the complaint will be investigated by another Partner who has not previously been involved in the matter.
 If you would like a copy of our Complaints Procedure please contact our Client Care Partner.
 We have a procedure in place which details how we handle complaints which is available on request.
 We have eight weeks to consider your complaint.

 We will aim to communicate with you by such method as you may request.
-We may need to virus check discs or email.
+We may need to virus check discs, data storage or emails.
 Unless you withdraw consent, we will communicate with others when appropriate by e-mail or fax but we cannot be responsible for the security of correspondence and documents sent by e-mail or fax.